JacoboLansac/audits/solo/origami-after-hats/low_lovStEth-liabilities-rounds-down.md

 **Recommendation**
 In `OrigamiLovTokenFlashAndBorrowManager`,
-- Change the naming of the oracle storage variable from `debtTokenToReserveTokenOracle` to `reserveTokenToDebtTokenOracle`, and the input args of `setOracles()`
+- Change the naming of the oracle storage variable from `debtTokenToReserveTokenOracle` to `reserveTokenToDebtTokenOracle`, and the input args of `setOracles()`.
+This has no real effect, but it is good for consistency.
 - Change the rounding strategy when calling `liabilities()`

 ```diff